FOR ADULTS WITH ACTIVE AS

 SIMPONI ARIA® Placebo (saline)

-*Patients may appear in more than 1 column.
+*Patients may appear in more than one column.

 • The adverse reactions were similar to those reported in patients with RA, with the exception of the higher incidence of ALT increased, which occurred in 2.9% of SIMPONI ARIA®-treated patients compared with none of the placebo-treated patients